-Debraj Roy is an Assistant professor at the Department of Governance and Technology for Sustainable Development (CSTM) at the Faculty of Behavioural, Social and Management Science, University of Twente.
-Debraj is also part of the vibrant group of 18 early career researchers across 4 Dutch technical universities supported by the 4TU.DeSIRE – the Strategic Research Program on Resilience, the Netherlands.
-Debraj holds a PhD degree in Computational Social Science from Nanyang Technological University, Singapore, and has two years of postdoctoral research experience at the University of Amsterdam.
+Debraj Roy is an Assistant professor at the Computational Science Lab, University of Amsterdam.
+He holds a PhD degree in Computational Social Science from Nanyang Technological University, Singapore, and has two years of postdoctoral research experience at the University of Amsterdam.

 Debraj loves nature and trekking up a mountain genuinely makes him happy.
 Photography has always been one of his favorite hobbies